martinbudden/MaybeCube/README.md

      * The open design of the frame and the easy accessibility of parts means the MaybeCube is fairly easy to customise - most parts can be changed without the need to disassemble large parts of the frame
      * The design of the X_Carriage means it is easy to customise to support different hotends and extruders
      * Support other printhead systems, including EVA, XChange, and, in principle, the Jubilee and E3D toolchangers
-     * The independence of the XY motion system and the Z motion system means that in principle the Z motion system could be replaced (with, say, an autotramming 3-point leveling system)
+     * The independence of the XY motion system and the Z motion system means that in principle the Z motion system could be replaced (with, say, an auto-tramming 3-point leveling system)

 ## Variations